AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-08-18-prefix-trees/index.md

 ---
-title: Implementing a Trie in Python
+title: Implementing a Prefix Tree
-description: Prefix trees (also known as tries) allow you to efficiently search for a string in a dictionary of known words using just a prefix.
-Learn how to implement a trie in Python.
+description: Learn how to implement a prefix tree to efficiently search through a list of words by prefix.
 keywords: [python prefix tree, python prefix tree tutorial, python trie implementation, implement a trie in Python]
-categories: [data-structures, python]
+categories: [computer-science, python]
 thumbnail: ./images/thumbnail.png
+lastUpdated: 2025-10-17
+redirectFrom:
-redirectFrom: /blog/trie-data-structure-implementation-in-python/
+  - /blog/trie-data-structure-implementation-in-python/
+  - /blog/python-trie-data-structure/
 ---

-Of all the data structures I've encountered, the **prefix tree** (also known as a *trie*) still fascinates me the most because of its simplicity, elegance, and practical applications.

-In this tutorial, we'll implement a trie in Python from scratch.
-We'll test that our code works using Python's `unittest` library.
-Let's get started!

-## Overview: What Is a Prefix Tree?

-The **prefix tree** is one of the easiest data structures to understand both visually and in terms of the code required to implement it.
-But what is a prefix tree, and why might we want to create one?

-First, let's run through a little exercise.
 Have you ever wondered how search engines like Google are able to quickly auto-fill your search box with suggestions that start with whatever you've typed?
 Take this as an example:

 ![Google searches that begin with 'ar'](./images/google-search.jpg)

-How would you go about implementing this behavior, all other complex considerations aside?
-The (very) naive approach is to take the text that the user has typed so far—like `a` or `app`—and check if any words in our database start with that substring, using a linear search.
+How would you go about implementing this?
+A naive approach is to take the text that the user has typed so far—like `a` or `app`—and check if any words in our database start with that substring, using a linear search.
 That would maybe work for search engines with a relatively small database.
-But Google deals with billions of queries, so that would hardly be efficient.
+But Google deals with billions of queries, so this would hardly be efficient.
 It gets even more inefficient the longer the substring becomes.

-The efficient answer to this problem is a neat little data structure known as a **prefix tree**.
-It's just a tree (not necessarily a *binary* tree) that serves a special purpose.
+The efficient answer to this problem is a data structure known as a **prefix tree**.
+In this article, you'll learn how this data structure works and how to build one yourself.
+I'll use Python for this tutorial, but you can use whatever programming language you want.

 ### Example Prefix Tree

 Let's say we're building such a database of words, but we want to be clever with how we do it so that our search doesn't take forever.
 Suppose we want to record the words `ape`, `apple`, `bat`, and `big` in this catalog.
 Instead of storing these four words as-is, what we'll do is create a tree.
-This tree will consist of branching **prefix nodes** that, when followed in the right sequence, will lead us to a **complete word**.
+This tree will consist of branching prefix nodes that, when followed in the right sequence, will lead us to a complete word.
 It helps to look at a picture of this and break it down.
 The corresponding prefix tree for these words would look like this:

 ![An example of a trie for the words bat, big, ape, and apple.](./images/trie.jpg)